-- Teachers' records reveal data-based interventions and progress monitoring. - Teacher-directed celebrations of student success identify causes of success. - Supplemental supports are provided in classes. - Faculty and student describe the leader as one who is genuinely committed to student success in school and life. - Faculty teams, departments, grade levels or collegial learning teams who have worked together on student success are recognized. - Teacher and student tracking of progress results in data on student success. - Other impact evidence of proficiency on this indicator.
+- Teachers' records reveal data-based interventions and progress monitoring. - Teacher-directed celebrations of student success identify causes of success. - Supplemental supports are provided in classes. - Faculty and student describe the leader as one who is genuinely committed to student success in school and life - Faculty teams, departments, grade levels or collegial learning teams who have worked together on student success are recognized. - Teacher and student tracking of progress results in data on student success. - Other impact evidence of proficiency on this indicator.

 Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank:

-[] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory erved that reflects current profi t reflect an exclusive list of wha • Enter data here:
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically , what has been obse erved that reflects current profi iciency on this indicator?
+Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+The examples above are illustrative and do not reflect an exclusive list of what is expected): Enter data here:

 Highly Effective Effective Needs Improvement Unsatisfactory What supports do you need to provide to deepen the faculty's capacity to provide intensive individual supports?
 How do you enable teachers proficient at MTSS to share the process with other teachers?
 How do you monitor instructional practice to assess the quality of implementation of MTSS?
 How do you obtain training on what the MTSS model requires and how do you convey the expectations inherent in the model to your faculty?
-How do you share effective continuous progress practices with oth4r school What continuous progress practices should be shared with the entire faculty?
-How do you monitor the impact of targeted supplemental supports? leaders? with the entire faculty: What barriers to student success are not being addressed in your school?
+How do you share effective continuous progress practices with oth4r school What continuous progress practices should be shared How do you monitor the impact of targeted supplemental supports? leaders? with the entire faculty?
+What barriers to student success are not being addressed in your school?